 The Lancet was once the most respected medical journal in the world.
 Since it went political, it isn't any more.
 Rick Moran.
 It survives only on its old reputation.

 From General Keane, at NRO.
 Those who are politically committed to defeat and failure will need to ramp up the urgency of their calls for retreat, or they may end up with more than egg all over their faces.

-"Close your eyes, close the door, You don't have to worry any more.
-I'll be your baby tonight.
+"Close your eyes, close the door,

 "I'll Be Your Baby Tonight," the last song on John Wesley Harding and the one which portended the shift to country on Nashville Skyline.
 But a catchy little tune in its own right.
 A version from the Fall 2000 tour is below.